matrix-org/synapse/docs/admin_api/rooms.md

 The Create Room admin API allows server admins to create a new room on the server.
 It is possible to specify an owner for the room other than the requester himself.
-In that case, the server admin, who made the request **does not** become a member of the created room.
+In that case, the server admin who made the request **does not** become a member of the created room unless they are explicitly included in the membership list.

 ## Usage